This page is mostly useful for SDK users and custom in-house engine integrations.

 However, the engine plugins (UE4, Unity, Lumberyard) handle baking internally, and you won’t have to worry about it.
 See the plugins pages for specific steps to import the effects into the target engines.

-The asset-baker takes an input assets, some options, and writes the baked asset somewhere else.
+The asset-baker takes an input asset, some options, and writes the baked asset somewhere else.

 Going from the source assets to the baked assets involves one of the following options: